Ibrahimoluc/UserInterFaceSpecs/README.md

 - Next to 'User Name', 'Email', 'Enabled' attributes, there will be a figur and rows.
 When User hit up row in 'UserName' and 'Email', users shown in dictionary order.
-When User hit up row in Enabled, users whose Enabled attribute 'true' is, displayed first For 3 of them, if down row is hit, rows will be displayed in reverse order.
+When User hit up row in Enabled, users whose Enabled attribute 'true' is, displayed first.
+For 3 of them, if down row is hit, rows will be displayed in reverse order.

 - For ID attribute, there will be only up row,